GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 set of laws or constraints specifying relationships between these functions.
 For example, the [magma](https://en.wikipedia.org/wiki/Magma_(algebra)) is defined as a set that is [closed](https://en.wikipedia.org/wiki/Closure_(mathematics)) under a binary operator.
-Functional programmers create algebras to formalize and verify the design of their programs.
+Functional programmers use algebras to formalize and verify the design of their programs.

-All this "complex" algebraic stuff is actually what you learned in elementary school:
+All this "complex" algebraic stuff is actually what you learned in elementary school arithmetics:

 * A [semigroup](https://en.wikipedia.org/wiki/Semigroup) is a magma where the binary operator is [associative](https://en.wikipedia.org/wiki/Associative_property).
 * A [monoid](https://en.wikipedia.org/wiki/Monoid) is a semigroup where the set has a [identity element](https://en.wikipedia.org/wiki/Identity_element).